 Sorry, no. You must buy PlusBus before you wish to use the bus, as it has to be bought in conjunction with a valid train ticket.
 Bus drivers are not able to issue PlusBus tickets.

-Train companies prefer customers to buy their tickets before getting on a train (where this is possible), from a ticket office, a self-service ticket machine or in advance by 'phone or online.
-If you are unable to buy your ticket before boarding the train, then you can buy your train ticket and your PlusBus ticket from the Conductor or Train Manager on the train (but some Railcard discounts may not be available).
+Train companies prefer customers to buy their tickets before getting on the train (where this is possible) - from a ticket office, a self-service ticket machine or in advance by 'phone or online.

-Yes, if you take your valid train ticket to any National Rail station ticket office, ask for PlusBus for either the origin and/or destination town of your rail journey.
-You will be asked to pay the relevant PlusBus ticket price.
-This only applies to the purchase of PlusBus day tickets (not season tickets).
+Yes, if you take your valid train ticket to any National Rail station ticket office, ask for a PlusBus day ticket for either the town that's at the start or end of your rail journey.
+You will be asked to pay the PlusBus ticket price.